 The difference this time around: If Obama lost reelection, a Republican Senate takeover could make the GOP the party with unchecked control in Washington.
 And many voters in these key battlegrounds may just decide to vote counter to their presidential preferences rather than give a single party control of Washington again.

-This article appears in the July 6, 2011, edition of National Journal Daily.
+This article appears in the July 6, 2011, edition of NJ Daily.